kebalicious/kebalicious/README.md

 ## Hello there! 👋

-I am **Iqbal,** a software engineer based in Malaysia.
+I am **Iqbal,** a software developer based in Malaysia.
 I enjoy building things and thus far had built some web-based systems.
 Apart of writing codes, I loves to read and follow latest updates on IT news, and keep improving myself to be better in this industry.

 **Backend:** Laravel, Yii2, SQL